pragtical/pragtical.github.io/docs/api/widget.scrollbar.md

 (method) core.scrollbar:draw()
 ```

-Draw both the scrollbar track and thumb
+Draw the complete scrollbar (track and thumb).
+Call this from the owning view's draw() method.

 ---